 I could not honestly believe that I had made it!
 Not only because I’ve redeemed myself but also because it awarded me a discount on my tuition fee.
 It even balanced out the amount I spent on repeating a subject.
 I was ecstatic!

 At the same time that I aimed for redemption, I developed a feeling for a girl I met at a debut party.
 Man, it was the first time I’ve conversed with someone until 3 am, sending long paragraphs and everything!
 It was her I’ve given the first chocolate bar filled with feelings and admiration.

 God, I miss the feeling of falling in love.

 However, things did not work out for us.
-I think we were really not meant for each other, and I can really understand why.
+I think we were really not meant for each other, and I understand why.

 We were like tangent lines.
 We were the persons who had one chance of knowing each other and then parted forever.
-We just had different goals and priorities, so eventually, the spark fade.
+We had different goals and priorities, so eventually, the spark faded.
 You know love is *insert a relationship/love advice*